GenuineSounds/Screen-Size/README.md

 ScreenSize
 ==========
-[Genuine] Screen Size is a Minecraft mod that adds a gui to change the screen size windowed and full screen.
+ScreenSize is a Minecraft mod that adds a GUI to change the screen size (resolution of the game) for both windowed and full screen modes.

 License
 =======